Tom-LV/shooter_game/README.md

     - [X] Make server and host client have different collision loops
     - [ ] Send object creation requests to clients, for collider
 - [ ] Lootable items
-  - [ ] Have lootable items on the ground
+  - [X] Have lootable items on the ground
-  - [ ] Show an indicator for players when an item is lootable
+  - [X] Show an indicator for players when an item is lootable
-  - [ ] Have a looting action
+  - [X] Have a looting action
-  - [ ] Show remaining time and progress circle for looting
+  - [X] Show remaining time and progress circle for looting
+  - [ ] Execute action when done looting
   - [ ] Make sure it stops when you move, or you are not permitted to collect it
 - [ ] Map generation
   - [ ] Have the ground be synced between all clients